Universality of high-dimensional spanning forests and sandpiles

 \subsection{Relation to capacity}

 In this section, we record the well-known relationship between the interlacement intensity measure $Q^*$ and the \textbf{capacity} of a set, and extend this relationship to the $v$-rooted interlacement intensity measure $Q^*_v$.
-Recall that the \textbf{capacity} of a finite set of vertices $K$ in a network $G$ is defined to be
+Recall that the \textbf{capacity} (a.k.a.\ conductance to infinity \cite[Chapter 2]{LP:book}) of a finite set of vertices $K$ in a network $G$ is defined to be

 where $\tau^+_K$ is the first positive time that the random walk visits $K$ and the second equality follows by definition of $Q^*$.
 Similarly, we define the \textbf{$v$-wired capacity} of a finite set $K$ to be